 Fatigue is a potential symptom of Lyme disease.
 In most cases, it goes away after antibiotic treatment.
 If fatigue does not resolve, measures such as pacing, nutrition, and anti-inflammatory supplements may help.
-However, there is little evidence to prove these strategies work.

 Read on for five ways to treat fatigue from Lyme disease.

 Rest and pacing are tools that can help with managing fatigue.
 Rest involves getting quality sleep and relaxation time, while pacing is a technique that helps a person manage the energy they do have.

 Scientists have not studied the effects of rest or pacing in people with PTLDS, but doctors often recommend them to people with other forms of chronic fatigue, such as myalgic encephalitis/chronic fatigue syndrome (ME/CFS).

 - resting the mind by doing relaxing or restful activities

 - using relaxation techniques, such as certain meditations or breathing exercises